Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/governor.md

 title: Governance
 ---
 This feature provides a governance mechanism.
 It allows token holders to vote on proposals and change the token's parameters.
 Everybody who has enough votes can create a proposal to call a method of some contract with some arguments.
-Then token holders can vote for, against the proposal, or abstain.
+Then token holders can vote for or against the proposal.
-When the voting period ends, the proposal can be executed if the proposal status is `Succeeded` and the quorum is reached or declined otherwise.
+When the voting period ends, the proposal can be executed if the proposal status is `Succeeded` and the quorum is reached.
 This example shows how you can use the implementation of [Governance](https://github.com/Brushfam/openbrush-contracts/tree/main/contracts/src/governance) token.
 Also you can check the [documentation](https://docs.openzeppelin.com/contracts/4.x/api/governance) in OpenZeppelin Contracts for more information about the governance mechanism.